Libertarian Date Night: Eight Romantic Films | MissLiberty.com

 WINNER: TOP 25 LIBERTARIAN FILMS

 When a talented renegade defies the authority of the Australian Dance Federation by dancing to his own steps, there’s only one thing it can do—stop him!
-[Dir: Baz Luhrmann/ Paul Mercurio, Tara Morice, Bill Hunter/ 94 min/ Musical-Dance, Comedy, Romance/ Australia/ Individualism & Independence]
+[Dir: Baz Luhrmann/ Paul Mercurio, Tara Morice, Bill Hunter/ 94 min/ Musical-Dance, Comedy, Romance/ Australia/ Individualism]

 “Ballroom dance might seem an unlikely subject for a film of interest to libertarians, but it’s just the backdrop here.
 Underneath is the story of an innovator’s rebellion, the innovator in this case being a talented young dancer who wants to ‘dance to his own steps.'”